molei20021/DRPC/README.md

 Follow these steps to set up your Kubernetes system with our application:

-0. **Install dependencies: ** Ensure all the dependencies specified in our paper are installed properly.
+0. **Install dependencies**: Ensure all the dependencies specified in our paper are installed properly.

 1. **Check CgroupV2 Support**: Ensure your Kubernetes system supports CgroupV2.
 If not, you'll need to use a compatible alternative.